Killerr0211/Killerr0211/README.md

 - 👋 Hi, I’m @Killerr0211
 - 👀 I’m interested in javascript
-- 🌱 I’m currently learning nothing jk ik html, css, js
+- 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me (well tbh u can't heheh)
+- 📫 How to reach me (well tbh u can't hehehe)

 <!---
 Killerr0211/Killerr0211 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.